jdjakub/papers/prog-2022/prog22-appendix.md

 Total & 0 & 0 & 1 & 0 & 1 & 1 & 2 & 4 & 4 & 4 & 5 \\
 \end{tabular}

-## Notational diversity
+## Notational Diversity

 Questions:

 1. *Are there multiple syntaxes for textual notation?* Obviously, having more than one textual notation should count for notational diversity.
 However, for this dimension we want to take into account notations beyond the strictly textual, so we do not want this to be the only relevant question.
 Ideally, things should be weighted so that having a wide diversity of notations within some *narrow class* is not mistaken for notational diversity in a more global sense.
 We want to reflect that UNIX, with its vast array of different languages for different situations, can never be as notationally diverse as a system with many languages *and* many graphical notations, for example.
 2. *Does the system make use of GUI elements?* This is a focused class of non-textual notations that many of our example systems exhibit.
-3. *Is it possible to view and edit data as tree structures?* Tree structures are extremely common in programming, but they are usually worked with as text in some way.
+3. *Is it possible to view and edit data as tree structures?* Tree structures are common in programming, but they are usually worked with as text in some way.
 A few of our examples provide a graphical notation for this common data structure, so this is one way they can be differentiated from the rest.
 4. *Does the system allow freeform arrangement and sizing of data items?* We still felt Boxer and spreadsheets exhibited something not covered by the previous three questions, which is this.
 Within their respective constraints of rendering trees as nested boxes and single-level grids, they both provide for notational variation that can be useful to the user's context.
 These systems *could* have decided to keep boxes neatly placed or cells all the same size, but the fact that they allow these to vary scores an additional point for notational diversity.

 \begin{tabular}{ c  c c c  c c c c  c c c c }